learning-zone/javascript-basics/README.md

     },
 };
 ```

-**Accessing Object Properties**
+**Accessing Object Properties:**

-There are two ways to access an object’s properties.
+There are two ways to access an object\'s properties.

 * Dot notation: .
 * Bracket notation: []